Windows 10

 Windows 10 has brought back the familiar and very necessary Start menu!

 As with Windows 7 and before, clicking the Start menu/Microsoft icon lower left corner opens the menu where you can see your most recently opened items, a few options and your pinned applications.
+To the right are the live tiles that

-Similar to the Windows 7 All Programs, the All apps near the bottom of the shows the list of most everything* installed on the computer.
+near the bottom of the shows the list of most everything*

+installed on the computer.
 But notice we said most everything.
-Example: The Internet Explorer does not list there as "Edge" took over, but IE11 is still available (discussed shortly)!
+Example: The Internet Explorer does not list there as "Edge" took over, but IE11 is still available (discussed shortly)! |

 Since this particular computer does nothing other than our cameras, there are no applications other than what came with Windows, so we can't be sure what shortcuts may get lost in the upgrade.